Movement, Coordination, and Your 1- to 2-Year-Old

 About 6 months after taking their first steps, toddlers develop a more mature gait, holding their hands at their sides (rather than out in front for balance) and moving with their feet closer together.
 They also tend to move their feet in a way that looks more like walking — moving from the heel to the toe.

 During these months of practice, most toddlers take a few spills, but this is part of learning to walk.
-You can't protect your youngster from every fall, but you can reduce the risk of injury by keeping exploration in areas with soft carpeted surfaces and away from sharp corners of furniture.
+You can't protect your youngster from every fall, but you can reduce the risk of injury by keeping exploration in safe areas away from sharp corners of furniture and other hazards.

 After walking for a couple of months, your child will begin to feel more confident about walking and take on new challenges — such as picking up and carrying objects, moving while pulling a toy behind, and climbing stairs.

-By the middle of the second year, your child may learn to run, start to kick a ball, and even attempt to throw a ball.
+By the middle to end of the second year, your child may learn to run, start to kick a ball, and try to throw a ball.
 By 2 years, your child may jump in place.

-Give your child lots of things to do and see in this new upright position.
-Take walks around your yard or through the neighborhood together or hold hands and climb up and down the stairs together.
-You can even make an obstacle course of pillows or boxes and encourage your child to walk, climb, and crawl through it.
+Give your child lots of things to do and see.
+Take walks around your yard and the neighborhood, or visit a local playground.
+At home, you can make an obstacle course of pillows or boxes and encourage your child to walk, climb, and crawl through it.
 Buy a few balls for kicking and throwing.

 Experts recommend that toddlers should: